 Remember, there are just so many epic things to do and see in Queenstown that this long list barely scratches the surface.

 Nevertheless, these travel tips and ideas will surely help you plan your New Zealand adventures.
 So, without further ado, let’s get into the list.
+This is my adventure guide to the 36 Best Things to do in Queenstown, New Zealand”!

 1. Bungee Jumping with AJ Hacket